Do you need a car in Amsterdam?

 Amsterdam is also world-famous as a party city, with its infamous red light district and coffee shops.
-We presume that you already know this, so there is no point in us simply regurgitating the obvious, and that is that for a short stay in the centre of Amsterdam, there is absolutely no point whatsoever in even considering hiring a car.
+We presume that you already know this, so we won’t waste much time simply regurgitating the obvious: For a short stay in the centre of Amsterdam, there is absolutely no point whatsoever in even considering hiring a car.

-So, when we look at Amsterdam car hire, we’re looking at a slightly longer trip, and using Amsterdam as a base or a start point for exploring not just the local area, but the significant hinterland beyond.
+So, when we look at Amsterdam car hire, we’re looking at a longer trip.
+This might be using Amsterdam as a base or a start point for exploring not just the local area, but the significant hinterland beyond.

-Do I need to hire a car in Amsterdam?
+Do you need a car in Amsterdam?
 Reasons why you might!

 - Low congestion – it’s actually a great myth to say you “can’t” or “shouldn’t” drive in Amsterdam, especially if you are staying in a suburban location and travelling around the country.
 Because it has such a well developed cycling and public transport network, Amsterdam is actually one of the least congested major cities in Europe.
-You will find the same situation in other Dutch cities too – the emphasis is always on encouraging alternatives, and restricting “through” traffic in
+You will find the same situation in other Dutch cities too.
+The emphasis is always on encouraging alternatives, and restricting “through” traffic in town centres.

-- Cost of trains: We (in the UK or the USA) might look to the Netherlands as having a high standard of public transport, but the trains are still relatively pricey on a per mile basis, and there are no off-peak or advance purchase discounts.
+- Cost of trains: We (in the UK or the USA) might look to the Netherlands as having a high standard of public transport, but the trains are still relatively pricey on a per mile basis.
+There are no off-peak or advance purchase discounts for visitors.
 Bring over a family, and a hire car easily works out as better value than going by train.

 - Architecture: Architecture buffs will find that the Netherlands is full of all kinds of interesting historic and modern buildings.
 These are sometimes in small towns or in the suburbs — even bland industrial units in the Netherlands can often be meticulously put together.
 The best way to conduct a self-guided architectural tour is to have the flexibility of a car.
-Of particular note are the unique self built houses in the new city of Almere, the cube houses in Rotterdam, the Dudok trail in Hilversum and the three bridges designed by Spanish architect Santiago Calatrava in Hoofddorp, near Schiphol Airport.
-However, the places above are in urban locations, so they are relatively near a station – and Hilversum in particular is a nightmare to drive around for the uninitiated.
+Of particular note are the unique self built houses in the new city of Almere, the cube houses in Rotterdam.
+You could also follow the Dudok trail in Hilversum.
+It’s also worth diverting to look at the three bridges designed by Spanish architect Santiago Calatrava in Hoofddorp, near Schiphol Airport.

 - Engineering Polders: The Netherlands has an impressive system of holding back the sea, a feat regarded by many engineers as one of the most impressive pieces of civil engineering in the 20th century.
-You will find a car useful to drive across Ijsselmeer using the N302 or the A7 Afsluitdijk — although even though this is a motorway crossing, a slow (and cycling) lane is still available – if you can tolerate the wind!
+You will find a car useful to drive across Ijsselmeer using the N302 or the A7 Afsluitdijk.
+Even though this is a motorway crossing, a slow (and cycling) lane is still available – if you can tolerate the wind!

 - Rivers & Islands: To explore the many mouths of the Rhine or the relatively deserted islands of the Waddenzee, a car is essential.